 The BPTC is the necessary link between either an LLB or GDL and pupillage for would-be barristers.
-Nine law schools are authorised by the Bar Standards Board (BSB) to teach the course at locations in London, Bristol, Cardiff, Nottingham, Manchester, Leeds and Newcastle.
+Eight law schools are authorised by the Bar Standards Board (BSB) to teach the course at locations in London, Bristol, Cardiff, Nottingham, Manchester, Leeds and Newcastle.
 The full-time course lasts a year; the part-time option is spread over two.
 Those with the gift of the gab, step up please.

 A career at the Bar?
 You may need your health checked